 Carpenter bees are quite destructive, especially to wooden structures.

 Carpenter bees thrive in warm weather.
-The warmer the climate, the longer the nesting period.
+The warmer the climate, the longer the activity period.
 Their habitats are split into four zones across the United States stretching from east to west.
 The following describes the four carpenter bee zones in the United States:

 Orange Zone: Southern

-The Orange Zone extends from southern California to South Carolina in the southern-most areas of the country and has the longest nesting period -- February through October -- because naturally that is where the weather is warmest.
+The Orange Zone extends from southern California to South Carolina in the southern-most areas of the country and has the longest activity period -- February through October -- because naturally that is where the weather is warmest.
 Carpenter bees breed and build nests during warm weather, and these areas provide prime environments for home infestations.

 The California Carpenter Bee -- known to experts as Xylocopa California -- and the Valley Carpenter Bee, known as Xylocopa Varipuncta, are especially prevalent in this zone.